patleeman/patricklee.nyc/blog/20230124_experimentation_reading_list.md

 During my time on the Growth team at Noom, I've had to learn a lot about online controlled experimentation.
 I've put together most of the public resources I've come across into this document.

-If you're brand new to online controlled experimentation, I high recommend starting with [`Trustworthy Online Controlled Experiments : A Practical Guide to A/B Testing`](https://experimentguide.com/).
+If you're brand new to online controlled experimentation, I high recommend starting with [Trustworthy Online Controlled Experiments : A Practical Guide to A/B Testing](https://experimentguide.com/).
 Its a detailed guide on the experimentation landscape.
 It was a must-read for every member of my team, and was known as the "Experimentation Bible".

 # Whitepapers